spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

                 return;
             }

-            // Not yet implemented: you need to replace this comment with code for notifying the Player entity that it will receive health.
+            // Replace this comment with your code for notifying the Player entity that it will receive health.

-            // Toggle health pack to its "consumed" state SetIsActive(false);
+            // Toggle health pack to its "consumed" state.
+            SetIsActive(false);
         }
     }